vmal/versalCodingChallenge/README.md

 The prototype application is now available on `localhost`.

+## Changes Made

+ * For the first feature, the user can double click on the TODO item to delete it or mark it as complete.
+This item will go in the completed todo list view.
+ * For the second feature, the user needs to type something in the input box and then click on the item they want to edit.
+ * For the third feature, there is a toggle view button to switch between viewing the todo list and completed todo list.
 ## Feature requests

 Using React, we currently allow the user to add as many items as they'd like.